vgskye/fabulously-optimized/README.md

 | Unique feature | 1-click install from site | Import from other launchers | Steam Deck support | Nostalgic UI | Always up to date | Ease of use | Familiar for modders |

-¹ Only latest versions of FO per each Minecraft version ² Supports the modpack by increasing its download count, but not with monetary benefits.
+¹ Only latest versions of FO per each Minecraft version

+² Supports the modpack and mods by increasing their download count, but not with monetary benefits.

 <details>
   <summary>Alternative downloads</summary>